unibit-api/unibit-examples/README.md

 ## Contribute
 If you have an example of the UniBit API you would like to share, set up an issue or contact us at support@unibit.ai

+# Stock-market-price-prediction
+Using UniBit API to predict Stock market price